-The S-100 GI Registry is owned by the IHO, represented by the President of the IHB Directing Committee.
-The Registry Owner decides whether a proposed register shall be hosted on the registry
+The S-100 GI Registry is owned by the IHO, represented by the President of the Directing Committee of the International Hydrographic Bureau (IHB).
+The Registry Owner decides whether a proposed register shall be hosted on the registry and establishes the policy for access.

-Comment [N1]: JLP: Recommend deleting as this is guidance that is outlined in S-99 wh is already referenced in this clause and establishes the policy for access.
 The relevant decisions are made in accordance with IHO regulations.